randomtask2000/terraform-codebuild-ec2-instance/README.md

 # Terraform ec2 instance with CodeBuild
-Simple example of how to provision an EC2 instance with Terraform with AWS CodeBuild
+Simple example of how to provision an EC2 instance with Terraform in AWS CodeBuild

-Create a settings file `terraform.auto.tfvars` that will configure access to your `AWS VPC` and let you `ssh` into your `EC2` instance after you're done:
+Create a settings file `terraform.auto.tfvars` with the following:
 ```
 echo <<< EOL
 aws_access_key = "XXXXXXXXXXXXXXXXXXXX"